 On the Home tab (shown above) there’s a second row of tabs containing Overview, Activity, Action, Completed, and Details.
 Each of these show you … uhm, I’ve to be honest here: even as a geek, I don’t care in the slightest what these tabs show.
 There’s no conceivable reason why there would be so many of them!
 They all list file activity in one way or another.
 Surely listing files being uploaded and downloaded in two columns would be good enough?
 You can find this design in just about any other backup software.

 A second set of tabs within tabs is considered somewhat of a bad design.
 To quote renowned user experience researcher Jakob Nielsen:

 This sums up how I feel about the tabs-within-tabs design that SpiderOak ONE uses on its Home tab.
 This feeling is strengthened by how useless and un-actionable the presented information is.
 There are also small behavioral oddities all over the place, like the weirdly hard to understand checkboxes and inconsistencies.

 Synchronizing folder contents between devices

 Beside its main purpose of backing up your files, SpiderOak ONE can also help you move files between your computers or keep arbitrary folders in sync.
 You can quickly move files around by moving them into a special folder created in your Home folder called SpiderOak Hive.
 The Hive folder works like a drop box where everything ends up on all of your machines.
-For more selective syncing, you can setup your own synchronization folders.
+For more selective syncing, you can set up your synchronization folders.

-Hive is easy enough to use as it’s setup for you when you install SpiderOak, and works automatically on all your computers.
+Hive is easy enough to use as its setup for you when you install SpiderOak, and works automatically on all your computers.
 However, configuring a custom set of folders is a much more complex task and you’re given very little assistance along the way.

 This is a cumbersome setup process for something other software has been able to do seamlessly for years already.